-Linda lives with her husband and artist son in a rural village in Fife, Scotland.
+Linda lives in a rural village in Fife, Scotland.
 The elevated land around their cottage provides rolling acres of grazing for horses and sheep - all under big ever-changing skies.
-She feels lucky to live in this quiet and inspiring spot.
+She feels fortunate to live in this quiet and inspiring spot.

 The hinterlands of the natural world hold the magic that inspires her paintings.
 She loves the timeless resonance of these spaces and aims to interpret on the canvas their remote peaks, secluded tree-edged eddies and mysterious caverns.